Areas of Concentration

 “God is simply beautiful to everyone.”
 St. Thomas Aquinas

-Students who choose "Religion and the Arts" as their area of concentration follow the normal course requirements for the MA (Theology) program, namely 42 units of course work distributed as indicated below, plus 6 units of thesis work.
+Students in the MA (Theology) program who choose "Religion and the Arts" as their area of concentration follow the normal course requirements for the MA (Theology) program, namely 42 units of course work distributed as indicated below, plus 6 units of thesis work.

 All DSPT MA (Theology) students must take at least four courses in their chosen area of concentration.
 Those students in Religion and the Arts may fulfill this obligation in either of two ways:

 The courses listed below each required area are examples which may be used to strengthen the focus on Religion and the Arts.
 These courses may also be used as electives.